kpnaranj/material-ui-practice/README.md

 cd [FILE_NAME]
 yarn install or npm install
 yarn dev or npm run dev

+Hello this is my second project